Institute-of-RapidAI/zotero-android/README.md

 Daily build for zotero on Android.

-Add support for webdav serer without ssl.
+Add support for webdav server without ssl.